Drums180/Challenge-1/README.md

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.

 <img width="884" alt="Captura de pantalla 2022-11-28 a la(s) 17 15 21" src="https://user-images.githubusercontent.com/118247139/204400582-344514ad-1d83-4687-ab20-49ff1ee89473.png">

+## Recommendations

+There are two types of Challenges in this course.
+Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.